jarrodmillman/rcsds/labs/lab10.rst

 their projects, their coverage is decreasing!
 One way to deal with this issue is to have two parallel lines of development: a *stable* branch (often master) and a *dev* branch.
-The stable branch is the one that you present to the world: it should be fully tested, fully documented (including installation instructions, examples, how-to's etc) version of your code.
+The stable branch is the one that you present to the world: it should be the fully tested, fully documented (including installation instructions, examples, how-to's etc) version of your code.
 Anything that is to be pull-requested into the stable branch must not only be code-reviewed, but also have associated tests and documentation.
 This makes releasing code a lot